hanwenzhang123/fullstack-note/README.md

 #### How to apply middleware in Redux?
 action.js
-- the action is going through to the reducer to analyze the action
+- the action is going through to the reducer that analyzes the action
 - The thunk middleware allows us to write functions that get `dispatch` and `getState` as arguments.

 ```js